BI-ISIG AWARDS & SCHOLARSHIP

 Each BI-ISIG Early Career Annual Conference scholarship recipient will receive a cash award of $650 to cover travel expenses to attend the Annual Conference.

 Contact the BI-ISIG Early Career Officer Dr. Monique Pappadis for more information.

-FOUR (4) SCHOLARSHIPS – valued at $400 each will be awarded to support travel to the ACRM Mid-Year meeting in Atlanta.
+FOUR (4) SCHOLARSHIPS – valued at $400 each will be awarded to support travel to the ACRM Mid-Year meeting in Dallas.
 All nominees/ applicants are required to:

 - Be active BI-ISIG members who are within five (5) years of completion of training (terminal degree OR postdoctoral fellowship, if applicable)